The first people to live in this area were the Delaware

 Both were still on staff for the 201 camping season.

 Greeting the new millennium ….
-It is bigger and better than any time in its history… it is WSR in terms of the refurbishment of all of the camp's rustic cabins highlighted by the all new Craig field and cabin, the construction of a dining hall addition with year-round restrooms and showers featuring handicapped accessibility, the construction of campsite pavilions and the total renovation of the aquatics area including a new swimming area/dock and boating dock, an aqua trampoline, Mager Mountain and a new storage building and tower attached to the renovated boat house.
-The innovative programming at WSR offered multitudinous themes of Survival, Super heroes, Pirates, Wild West, a Mysterious Summer and Moby Pickle as well as the celebration of Boy Scouting's one hundredth Anniversary.
+It is bigger and better than any time in its history… it is WSR in terms of the refurbishment of all of the camp's rustic cabins highlighted by the all new Craig field and cabin, the construction of a dining hall addition with year-round restrooms and showers featuring handicapped accessibility, the construction of campsite pavilions and the total renovation of the aquatics area including a new swimming area/dock and boating dock, an aqua trampoline, Mager Mountain and a new storage building and tower attached to the renovated boat house, and dual zip lines over Durham Pond.
+The innovative programming at WSR offered multitudinous themes of Survival, Super heroes, Pirates, Wild West, Rock and Roll, Winnebago Jones,a Mysterious Summer and Moby Pickle as well as the celebration of Boy Scouting's one hundredth Anniversary.
 During this time Carl Moritz was the camp ranger retiring in 2010 followed by Curt Haak as our present ranger and Camp Director.
-In 2009 Rich Mager celebrated his 50th Anniversary as a Winnebago staff-man and his legend will continue as Aquatics Director/ Program Consultant in 2013.
+In 2009 Rich Mager celebrated his 50th Anniversary as a Winnebago staff-man and his legend continues as he continues to serve all summer as a program consultant.
 So indeed, Winnebago's future looks bright as it approaches its 75th year of adventure and excitement filled with fun, fitness, learning and earning.

 Thousands of Scouts and Scouters have hiked and loved these Winnebago